ChoBioLab/corescpy/README.md

 <!-- break -->

 * `col_sample_id` **(str or tuple, optional)**: Column in `.obs` with sample IDs.
 Defaults to "standard_sample_id".
-If this column does not yet exist in your data and needs to be created by concatenating datasets, you must provide `file_path` as a dictionary keyed desired `col_sample_id` values as well as signal that this needs to happen by specifying col_sample_id as a tuple, with the second element containing a dictionary of keyword arguments to pass to the concatenation preprocessing function (e.g., batch effect removal).
+If this column does not yet exist in your data and needs to be created by concatenating datasets, you must provide `file_path` as a dictionary keyed by desired `col_sample_id` values as well as signal that this needs to happen by specifying col_sample_id as a tuple, with the second element containing a dictionary of keyword arguments to pass to `AnnData.concatenate()` or None (to use defaults).

 * `col_batch` **(str, optional)**: Column in `.obs` with batch IDs.
 Defaults to None.